natasha-dudek/biology-AI-reading-group/index.md

 ### Who we are

 The Biology-AI reading group discusses papers at the intersection of biology and AI.
 This includes a broad range of biology disciplines (ecology, evolutionary biolgy, physiology, conservation biology, bioinformatics, genomics, metagenomics, etc) and machine learning methods.
-Our scope does not include medical or neuroscience related papers (see: [Medical reading group] (https://github.com/ieee8023/medical-reading-group) and [Neural-AI reading group] (https://sites.google.com/view/neural-ai/home?authuser=0)).
+Our scope does not include medical or neuroscience related papers (see: [Medical reading group](https://github.com/ieee8023/medical-reading-group) and [Neural-AI reading group](https://sites.google.com/view/neural-ai/home?authuser=0)).

 ### When and how we meet